Ricobyter/my-portfolio/README.md

 # Personal Portfolio Website

 This is a personal portfolio website built using React, TailwindCSS, AOS, and Framer Motion for animation, with the additional feature of smooth scrolling.
+Check it here : https://dhruvanandportfolio.netlify.app/

 ## Technologies Used